Have you ever participated in a Revolutionary War military drill? Or

 The free event was cancelled this year due to limited resources.
 It will be

-revived next year under the joint sponsorship of the DEP's Office of
+next year under the joint sponsorship of the DEP's Office of

 Historic Sites and the non-profit Allaire Village Inc. Organizers believe